-

 Swansea City

-Tommy Mutton was a Burnley apprentice who drifted from Rhyl to Denbigh when released by The Turfmoor club.
+Pacey striker Tommy Mutton was a Burnley apprentice who drifted from Rhyl to Denbigh when released by The Turfmoor club.
 He attracted the attention of Bangor City immediately upon the appointment of Lee Williams.
-His remarkable pace and competent finishing pulled in League scouts, in particular Glan Letheran, and Swansea City paid around £25000 for his signature in September 1999.
+His remarkable pace and competent finishing in bo the 1998-99 and 1999-2000 seasons pulled in League scouts, in particular Glan Letheran, and Swansea City paid around £25000 for his signature in September 1999.

 He immediately made his League and Worthington Cup debut, the latter at Derby County but was released after only seven league appearances for The Swans in February 2001.
-Back in the WP Tommy has played for Connahs Quay and Rhyl but in June 2006 moved on once more to Hednesford Town, by March 2008 Tommy was playing for Newtown.
+Back in the WP Tommy has played for Connahs Quay and Rhyl but in June 2006 moved on once more to Hednesford Town before rejoining The Nomads for the 2006-07 season and briefly returning to Farrar Road at the start of the 2007-8 season.

 Dave O'Gorman